jvrojas/Getting-and-Cleaning-Data-Course-Project/README.md

 Code book.md: modifies and updates the available codebooks with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information

-X_train.txt: Original train set.

-X_test.txt: Original test set.

-features.txt: Original list of all features.

-y_train.txt: Original train labels.

-y_test.txt: Original test labels.

-subject_train.txt: The subjects in train set who performed the activity.
-It can range from 1 to 30.

-subject_test.txt: The subjects in train set who performed the activity.
-It can range from 1 to 30.